trinidaa/azure_task_4_reset_vm_password/README.md

 # Reset the VM Admin Password

-You can easily forget the VM password or lose the SSH key, but don't worry—it's not the end of the world!
+You can easily forget the VM password or lose the SSH key, but don't worry — it's not the end of the world!
 In Azure, you can easily reset the VM admin password; you will practice it in this task.

 ## Prerequisites